neo Rename - Simple handling, powerful features.

 Remove WordPress suffixes -scaled and -rotated

-WordPress adds filename suffixes on upload when an image is scaled due to its size or rotated by metadata.
-These suffixes can be easily removed with a regex command.
+WordPress adds filename suffixes on upload when an image is scaled or rotated by metadata.
+These suffixes can be removed easily with a regex command.

 Regex filter: /(-scaled|-rotated)(\.[a-z0-9]+$)/gi